 You can only get so much from someone, yeah”

 As popular as Amy Winehouse’s music is, this 2004 single is definitely one to avoid as far as holding music goes.
 In your customers’ minds, the lyrics of this track will constitute a flat-out suggestion that you’ve no time for their questions and criticisms.
 Remember, your selection of on-hold music speaks volumes about your company’s attitude to its after-sales obligations; instead of portraying yourself as a victim, go for a track that implies the great value you attribute to your clients.
 If it’s Winehouse you’re after, ‘Tears Dry on Their Own’ will suit you just fine.

 So what music are you playing to callers right now?
 Have you double-checked the lyrics?
 Have you heard any interesting music on-hold recently?
-Please leave your comments in the box below.
+Please leave your thoughts in an email to Call Centre Helper.

 Article written by George Dixon, who is a regular contributor to Call Centre Helper.